jhale/accelerating-python/chapters/part1.md

 * Humans have to tell computers what to do - *programming*.

-* The earliest computers were programmed using punch cards.
+* The earliest computers were programmed using punch cards, an idea taken from weaving looms.

 :::{figure} babbage.jpg
 By Charles Babbage - Upload by Mrjohncummings 2013-08-28 15:10, CC BY-SA 2.0,